Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/save-rules-and-delete-rules.md

 ---
-title: "Save and Delete Rules for Table Extraction in Docbits (DOC²)"
+title: "Save and Delete Rules for Table Extraction in DocBits (DOC²)"
-description: "Learn how to save and delete rules for table extraction in Docbits (DOC²).
+description: "Learn how to save and delete rules for table extraction in DocBits (DOC²).
 This important documentation will guide you through the process to ensure you don't lose any valuable data."
 date: "2022-10-27"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Table Extraction
   - Rules
   - Save
   - Delete
 ---

-# Save and Delete Rules for Table Extraction in Docbits (DOC²)
+# Save and Delete Rules for Table Extraction in DocBits (DOC²)

-If you're using Docbits (DOC²) for document/table extraction, it's important to save and delete rules properly to ensure your data is extracted accurately.
+If you're using DocBits (DOC²) for document/table extraction, it's important to save and delete rules properly to ensure your data is extracted accurately.
 This guide will walk you through the process.

 ## Save Rules

-Once you've trained a document in Docbits (DOC²) and defined all the rules for table extraction, you can save those rules for future imports.
+Once you've trained a document in DocBits (DOC²) and defined all the rules for table extraction, you can save those rules for future imports.
 This means that the tables in your documents will be extracted automatically, without any manual training required.

 To save your rules, simply click the "SAVE RULES" button.
 You'll see a rule indicator that shows how many rules have been defined and saved for that document.